MarcheloSanchez/Newsletter-better/README.md

-# Newsletter-better
+# Newsletter-better-editer

-This repository contains tools and scripts to automate the creation of newsletters from notes in Obsidian.
+This repository contains and scripts to automate the creation of newsletters from notes in Obsidian.

+edit
 ## Installation
 Clone the Repository: